ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 In the default kernel configuration, existing aspects of the standard AArch64 kernel-user ABI remain unchanged.

-As a highly experimental feature, it is possible to choose a different kernel-user ABI, the **pure-capability ABI** (PCuABI), by selecting the ``CONFIG_CHERI_PURECAP_UABI`` option.
+As an experimental feature, it is possible to choose a different kernel-user ABI, the `pure-capability kernel-user ABI`_ (PCuABI), by selecting the ``CONFIG_CHERI_PURECAP_UABI`` option.
 In this ABI, all pointers at the kernel-user boundary are capabilities, providing a native interface for pure-capability executables; see the CHERI C/C++ Programming Guide [4]_ for an overview of this programming model.

 When ``CONFIG_CHERI_PURECAP_UABI`` is selected, the meaning of ``CONFIG_COMPAT`` is modified: instead of providing support for AArch32